filegarden/mail/README.md

 > [!CAUTION]
 >
 > It's highly recommended the domain you choose for your Cloudflare token is **not** used for anything security-sensitive.
 That way, if an attacker ever compromises your token, their ability to impact you negatively will be limited.
 For security-critical applications, we advise using a throwaway domain **that isn't used in your hostname or email addresses.** You'll simply point some DNS records from your main domain(s) to the throwaway domain.
-We'll walk through how to do this.
+We'll walk through how to do this when [setting DNS records](#setting-dns-records).
 >
 > There's a set of `.xyz` domains which are perfect for this, known as the "1.111B class".
 They're designed to be cheap, costing less than $1/year from [Namecheap](https://www.namecheap.com/).
 It's called the 1.111B class because there are 1.111 billion domains in it: any domain that's 6 to 9 digits followed by `.xyz`.
 For example, File Garden uses `985532063.xyz`.
 (985532063 is "garden" converted from base 36 to base 10.)
 >